rebryant/pgpbs-artifact/benchmarks/cardinality/README.txt

 1. Benchmarks:

 mchess-board-N_shuf.cnf:
 	The NxN mutilated chessboard.
+Attempt to cover a chessboard with dominos, except that two opposite corners have been removed, and so there's a mismatch between the number of white and black squares

 mchess-torus-N_shuf.cnf:
-	Defined over a torus, with the edges of the board wrapping around for both top-bottom and left-right
+	Like the mutilated chessboard problem, but defined over a torus, with the edges of the board wrapping around for both top-bottom and left-right

 randomG-XXXX-nN-d05_shuf.cnf
 	Attempt to find perfect mapping in a random N X (N+1) bipartite